 - Rootstein Hopkins Drawing Prize £200

-- Linbury Trust prize for outstanding work – two prizes of £125
+- Linbury Trust prize for outstanding work – prize of £125

 - Prizes of £50 and tickets to 2018 V&A exhibitions in the following categories:

 Ceramics, Glass & Stained Glass, Sculpture, Jewellery, Textiles & Fashion, Printmaking, Drawing & Painting, Digital Media including Photography, Video and Sound Art, and The Museum of Childhood Category (a work in any medium that has been inspired by the MoC)